MicrosoftDocs/memdocs/windows-365/business/configure-single-sign-on.md

 ## Review your conditional access policies

-When single sign-on is enabled, a new Microsoft Entra ID app is introduced to authenticate users to the session host.
-If you have conditional access policies that apply when accessing Windows 365, review the recommendations to [set conditional access policies](set-conditional-access-policies.md) for Windows 365 to ensure users have the desired experience and to secure your environment.
+When SSO is turned on, a new Microsoft Entra ID app is introduced to authenticate users to the session host.
+If you have conditional access policies that apply when accessing Windows 365, review the recommendations to [set conditional access policies](set-conditional-access-policies.md) for Windows 365 to make sure users have the desired experience and to secure your environment.

-## Configure your organizational settings to enable single sign-on
+## Turn on SSO for all Cloud PCs in your account

+1. Sign in to [windows365.microsoft.com](https://windows365.microsoft.com) with an account that has either a Global Administrator or Windows 365 Administrator role.
+2. Select **Your organization’s Cloud PCs** > **Update organization settings**.
-SSO can be enabled using the **Single sign-on** option under the **Cloud PC settings** group in your [organizational settings](change-organization-default-settings.md).
-When enabled, the setting applies to all your Cloud PCs.
+3. Select the **Single sign-on** option under **Cloud PC settings**.